ajg/form/README.md

 }
 ```

-...without having to do any manual parsing.
+...without having to do any grunt work.

 Field Tags
 ----------